 Because we were already spending a lot on our son’s sport we weren’t spending huge amounts on clothing.
 But without realizing it the cost of clothing works out at about $40 per month.

 The reality is they can’t wear nothing!
-And the older you teenager gets the more aware (sometimes) they get of fashion or trends.
+And the older your teenager gets the more aware (sometimes) they get of fashion or trends.
 It’s a big business with lots of competition and with more and more online influencers the cost is only set to rise.
 As I say, in our house you don’t just ‘get’ because you ‘want’.
 There has to be a need or a special occasion.
 If you get on that fashion treadmill, it’s very hard to get off.

-Everything I have mentioned so far is to do with day to day living.
+Everything I have mentioned so far is to do with day-to-day living.
 Food, clothing, technology.
 But teenage spending doesn’t end there.
-If your teenager has a part time job then they have their own dispensable cash, which is fantastic.
-Our son does not have a part time job because his training and competitions take up so much time and he wouldn’t be available to work on a regular basis.
+If your teenager has a part-time job then they have their own dispensable cash, which is fantastic.
+Our son does not have a part-time job because his training and competitions take up so much time and he wouldn’t be available to work on a regular basis.
 Due to this, when he wants to go meet up with friends we need to give him money.

 We live quite rurally and so when he goes to meet friends he meets them in our local town.
 They usually just go have food.
 But money doesn’t go as far as it used to (I sound like my parents!)
 He gets around $15-$20 per outing.
 But this (because of competitions and training) is not a weekly event.
-The average weekly pocket money is generally set at a dollar per year, so a 13 year old would get $13 per week and a 17 year old gets $17 per week.
+The average weekly pocket money is generally set at a dollar per year, so a 13-year-old would get $13 per week and a 17-year-old gets $17 per week.

-The other miscellaneous items are things like gas, hair cuts, insurance.
+The other miscellaneous items are things like gas, hair cuts, and insurance.
 Again if they have a job and a car they should be paying for their own gas.
 But if they are running errands for you, or driving siblings home from school well then the gas should be paid for by the parent or at least subsidized.

 Raising a child is certainly not a cheap option.
 But no one goes into parenting with their financial hat on.
 Well I know we didn’t.